rotemdan/node-windows-spellchecker/README.md

 ## Building the N-API addon

-The library is bundled with a pre-built addons, so no recompilation should be needed.
+The library is bundled with a pre-built addon, so recompilation shouldn't be needed.

 If you still want to compile yourself, for a modification or a fork: